csexton/codeography.com/_posts/2010-01-12-blogging-with-vim.markdown

 `:JekyllList` List the posts, opens the vim file system browser in the posts directory.
 Which lets you quickly search and open any of you previous entries.

+If you use git to store you Jekyll blog (and who doesn't?),  you can use the following:

+`:JekyllCommit` Adds and commits all the modified posts in your jekyll blog.

+`:JekyllPublish` Pushes the changes to the remote origin.

 I also made a couple of short cuts that save those precious few keystrokes:

     map <Leader>jn  :JekyllPost<CR>
     map <Leader>jl  :JekyllList<CR>
+    map <Leader>jc  :JekyllCommit<CR>
+    map <Leader>jp  :JekyllPublish<CR>

 You can grab a copy over on [github](http://github.com/csexton/jekyll.vim).